Glitter Colour Effects – Playing with the ‘Physics of Light’

 Over the years ‘glitter myths’ have developed.
 In this blog we aim to bust the myth of what’s behind the glitter colour effects.
 I’m sad to say it’s not ‘magic’, but something far more magical, the physics of light.

-In an iridescent glitter, light is refracted and in a way spun back on itself back.
-Iridescent glitters are created by micro layering more than one hundred alternate layers of two plastics with different, but complementary refractive indexes.
-The microlayer film is created by hi-tech extrusion of the two colourless synthetic plastic polymers.
+In an iridescent glitter, light is refracted and essentially spun back on itself back.
+Iridescent glitters are created by micro layering more than one hundred alternate layers of two different type of plastics with complementary refractive indexes.
+The microlayer film is created by using hi-tech plastic extrusion techniques of the two colourless synthetic plastic polymers.
 Iridescent glitters are transparent, unlike metallic and holographic which have a reflective aluminium layer and are opaque.
 Refractive index is the value given relating to a materials ability to bend light when light enters them.
 Refection is the effect seen when light is bent moving from one medium into anther of example from air into water.

-These types of plastic glitter do not contain any pigment or reflective aluminium and are completely transparent.
+These types of plastic glitter do not contain any pigment or aluminium layer and are completely transparent.
 The intensity of the iridescent effect is increased by using these types of glitters against a dark or black background.

-The Structure of Plastic Iridescent Glitter
+The Structure of Plastic Iridescent Effect Glitter

-Due to the physical properties and chemistry of the natural and plant derived raw materials used in Bioglitter™, it is not possible to re-create the structure of a plastic iridescent glitter (as illustrated above) using naturally derived raw materials.
+Due to the physical properties and chemistry of the natural and plant derived raw materials used in Bioglitter™, it is not possible to re-create the structure of a plastic iridescent effect glitter (as illustrated above) using naturally derived raw materials.
 Therefore, we have had to take a completely different approach and recreate the effect in a novel way .
-Bioglitter™ PURE is a completely new structure of glitter, unique to Ronald Britton Ltd. Like iridescent glitter, it does not contain aluminium, so it is transparent and the effect looks stronger against a dark or black background.
+Bioglitter™ PURE is a completely new structure of glitter, unique to Ronald Britton Ltd. Like plastic iridescent glitter, it does not contain aluminium, so it is transparent and the effect looks stronger against a dark or black background.
 However, unlike plastic iridescent glitter, Bioglitter PURE does not have a microlayer structure…..
-Bioglitter PURE is; opalescent, iridescent glitter reinvented.
+Bioglitter PURE is; opalescent glitter reinvented.